peytoncordero/DRI25/data-literacies.md

 This file is viewed on my VSCode with the extension `Excel Viewer`.
 To view in VSCode, [install the extension](https://marketplace.visualstudio.com/items?itemName=GrapeCity.gc-excelviewer) in VSCode, open the .csv, and then right click on the file and click `Open Preview`.
 You can also [download the CSV file](https://raw.githubusercontent.com/DHRI-Curriculum/data-literacies/v2.0/files/cats.csv) to open it in other viewers (e.g. Microsoft Excel, Notepad).
 To save the file onto your local computer, **right click** on `Raw` button (top right-hand corner of the data set) and click `Save Link As...` to save the file onto your local computer.

+## Level of Impact II: Politics of Knowledge Production and Categorization

 ## The Importance of Using Open Data Formats

 A small detour to discuss data formats.
 Open data formats are usually available to anyone free-of-charge and allows for easy reusability.
 Proprietary formats often hold copyrights, patents, or have other restrictions placed on them, and are dependent on (expensive) licensed softwares.
 If the licensed software cease to support its proprietary format or it becomes obsolete, you may be stuck with a file format that cannot be easily open or (re)used (e.g. .mac).
 For accessibility, future-proofing, and preservation, keep your data in open, sustainable formats.
 A demonstration: